Texas Travel: Most Popular Articles

 There are plenty of amusing things to do in Houston, even for the most finicky kids.
 Of course, the parents will have to navigate Houston traffic to get there, but these kids' attractions are worth the effort.

 There are dozens of 'beach towns' dotting Texas' coastline, which serve as a base for the thousands of beachgoers heading to the Lone Star State each year.
-Here's a list of some of Texas' top beach towns.

 Texas has plenty to offer water sport enthusiasts.
 Whether you prefer skiing, jet skiing, boating, swimming, diving or snorkeling, there is a perfect lake to spend time on the water while visiting Texas - which is a perfect way to beat the Texas heat.

-Texas is a big state, with plenty of room to roam.
 Due to its varied terrain and wide-open expanses, Texas offers visitors a tremendous variety of outdoor recreational opportunities.

 Texas has a long and interesting history.
 Luckily, many of Texas' most historic sites and landmarks remain and are available for tours and viewing for Texas visitors.